 When it comes to purchasing a collagen powder, there are several things to consider.
 Treat buying collagen like you would buying animal products at the grocery store – look for the highest quality.
 Make sure you get a grass-fed, pasture-raised version that doesn’t contain chemicals or antibiotics.
 I use NuNaturals collagen because it’s affordable and high quality.

-I cant promise that if you start taking a collagen supplement your hair will shine and your joints will never hurt again, but I CAN say its worth trying.
-I know its a supplement I am keeping in my personal diet regimen.
+I cannot promise that if you start taking a collagen supplement your hair will shine and your joints will never hurt again, but I CAN say its worth trying.
+I know it's a supplement I am keeping in my personal diet regimen.

 Now I'm off to blend up my favorite chocolate collagen protein pudding!